fdeblasio/pokeemerald-expansion/notes.md

 - Lilycove:
     - Edit contests?/Contests overhaul
         - Update Pledge moves to combo with each other like the elemental fangs
+        - Pokemon in contests should be set to seen in Pokedex
 - Mt.
 Pyre:
 - Mossdeep:
 - Sootopolis:
-    - The events in Sootopolis should set the seen flag for the trio
 - Victory Road:
     - Vito can use TMs
 - Other: